justCODE-STD/venom-hackathon/README.md

   <h2>Feedback</h2>

   <p>We value your feedback!
-If you have any suggestions or ideas to improve VenomPay, please don't hesitate to reach out to us.
+If you have any suggestions or ideas to improve Venom Pay, please don't hesitate to reach out to us.
 We appreciate your input as we continuously strive to enhance our services.</p>

   <p>Thank you for choosing VenomPay!
 We are excited to partner with you in revolutionizing the way payments are made with cryptocurrency.</p>